CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-data-command/execute-data-command-block-1.md

 #### Command

-An [Command][] parses a single statement provided in the [commandText][Command.CommandText], determining how the statement should be executed against the data source.
+A [Command][] parses a single statement provided in the [commandText][Command.CommandText], determining how the statement should be executed against the data source.
 If the [commandText][Command.CommandText] is a [Query Statement][Query Statements] the rows retrieved from the data source will be returned, otherwise if the [commandText][Command.CommandText] is a [Non Query Statement][Non Query Statements] the number of rows affected will be returned.

 For a [Query Statement][Query Statements] (e.g. select and execute):